-On Lynæs harbour you find the restaurant Skipperstuen and there are both a delicious fish house with the option to eat on the spot, a nice ice house with burgers, sausages etc.., As well as new bridges.
-The merchant at the harbor is a nice store that has everything your heart desires.
-They have both bread and groceries, and behind the shop you find the surf shop.
+On Lynæs harbour you find the restaurant Skipperstuen, and there is both a delicious fish house with the option to eat on the spot, a nice ice cream house with burgers, sausages etc. As well as a new experience bridge for children.
+The harbour merchant is a nice store that has everything your heart desires.
+They have both bread and groceries, and behind the shop, you find the surf shop.

-At the harbor you can barbeque while your children can play in the bouncy castle or catch crabs.
+At the harbour, you can barbeque while your children can play in the bouncy castle or catch crabs.

 There is a lovely beach and more activities - with music during the summer.

-In Lynæs Harbour sailors are welcome, there is always room to find, for large and small baoats, and it also has a perfect location as a base for a wonderful summer cruises in Isefjord and Roskilde Fjord.
+In Lynæs Harbour sailors are welcome, there is always room to find, for large and small boats, and it also has a perfect location as a base for a wonderful summer cruise on Isefjord and Roskilde Fjord.

 Lynæs arose after the Kikhavn fire in 1793 and is the next-oldest fishing hamlet on Halsnæs.

-During the 19th century fishing from the idyllic harbour reached its peak, the ferry crossed over to Rørvig and there was a steamer to Frederikssund and Nykøbing late into the 20th century.
+During the 19th century fishing from the idyllic harbour reached its peak, the ferry crossed over to Rørvig, and there was a steamer to Frederikssund and Nykøbing until late into the 20th century.

-Now most of the fishing cutters are based in Hundested, which has also become the ferry to Rørvig.
+Now, most of the fishing cutters are based in Hundested, which now also has the ferry to Rørvig.